statamic/docs/content/collections/docs/assets.md

 disk: 'assets'
 ```

-Each container implements a disk, which is just a [Laravel Filesystem](https://laravel.com/docs/filesystem) — a native Laravel feature, which is nothing more than some glue that groups [driver](#drivers), URL, and a location together.
-Statamic has a nice default asset disk ready for you.
-You don't need to mess with this stuff unless you want to.
+Each container implements a "disk", also known as a [Laravel Filesystem](https://laravel.com/docs/filesystem).
+This native Laravel feature groups a [driver](#drivers), URL, and location together.
+Statamic includes a local disk on fresh installs.
+You can modify or delete it, but many sites can simply use it as is.

 ``` php
 'disks' => [